nodebox/nodebox.github.io/node/documentation/using/animation.md

 * Create an ellipse node.
 Connect make_point1 to **Position** and divide1 to **Width** and **Height**.
 * Create three color nodes and pick colors.
 * Create a combine node and send each of the color nodes to it.
-* Create a repeat node and connect combine1 it.
+* Create a repeat node and connect combine1 to it.
 Set **Amount** to **10**.
-The idea is to have a possibility to change the number of times each color appears.
+The idea is to have the possibility to change the number of times each color appears.
 * Create a sort node and connect repeat1 to it.
 Set **Key** to **Hue**.
 * Create a colorize node.
 Connect ellipse1 to **Shape** and sort1 to **Fill**.
 * Render colorize1.